Issuing Banks: Where does your money go?

 The large card-issuing banks also work with the card brands to determine "interchange fees", which we'll discuss more in a bit.
 This partnership of the card brands and card-issuing banks also determines the guidelines and rules for how acquirers (the companies that provide you with your merchant account) may operate.

-So far, we have three tiers of financial institutions — the card brand, the card-issuing banks, and the member bank.
+So far, we have three financial institutions — the card brand, the card-issuing banks, and the member bank.
 Here's where a new party comes in: third party credit card processors.
-First Data, Global Payments, NPC, and other companies of this type are hired by member banks to carry out the actual credit card transaction between your customer and your bank.
+First Data, Global Payments, TSYS, and other companies of this type are hired by member banks to carry out the actual credit card transaction between your customer and your bank.

 Finally, we have acquirers, independent sales organizations (ISO), and agents.
 These are the people you are most likely to actually deal with.
 Oftentimes, when a business owner refers to their credit card processor, they mean these people.
 Although, as we've discussed, they don't actually process transactions at all.